-Extremism goes beyond terrorism and includes people who target the vulnerable - including the young- by seeking to sow division between communities on the basis of race, faith or denomination: it may seek to justify discrimination towards women and girls; persuade others that minorities are inferior or argue against the primacy of democracy and the rule of law in society (Working Together July 2018)
+Extremism goes beyond terrorism and includes people who target the vulnerable - including the young- by seeking to sow division between communities on the basis of race, faith or denomination: justify discrimination towards women and girls: persuade others that minorities are inferior; or argue against the primacy of democracy and the rule of law in society (Working Together July 2018).

-The school will ensure ALL staff including trustees adhere to their duties in the Prevent guidance 2015 to prevent radicalization.
+The School will ensure ALL staff, including governors, adhere to their duties in the Prevent guidance 2015 to prevent radicalization.

-The CEO, Head of School and Chair of the SMC will:
+The Head of School will:

-- Establish or use existing mechanisms for understanding the risk of extremism - Ensure staff understand the risk and build capabilities to deal with issues arising - Communicate the importance of the duty - Ensure All Staff and trustees implement the duty.
+- Establish, or use existing mechanisms, for understanding the risk of extremism - Ensure staff understand the risk and build capabilities to deal with issues arising - Communicate the importance of the duty - Ensure All staff and Governors implement the duty

 School staff receive training to help to identify signs of extremism.
-Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting fundamental British Values as part of SMCS (spiritual, moral, social and cultural education) in Schools (2014).
+Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice 'Promoting fundamental British Values as part of SMSC' (spiritual, moral, social and cultural education) in Schools (2014).